grayresearch/CX/README.md

 ====================================

-This project aims to enable unlimited, independent, efficient, and robust composition of diverse RISC-V custom instruction set extensions, hardware custom function units (CFUs), and software libraries.
+This project aims to enable unlimited, independent, efficient, and robust composition of diverse RISC-V composable extensions, hardware composable extension units (CXUs), and software libraries.

 Eventually the work will include specifications, hardware packages, and software libraries.
-Presently the repo includes only the [Draft Proposed RISC-V Composable Custom Extensions Specification](spec/spec.pdf) [(PDF)](https://raw.githubusercontent.com/grayresearch/CFU/main/spec/spec.pdf), with hardware CFU core packages, software libraries, tests, and other collateral to come.
+Presently the repo includes only the [Draft Proposed RISC-V Composable Custom Extensions Specification](spec/spec.pdf) [(PDF)](https://raw.githubusercontent.com/grayresearch/CFU/main/spec/spec.pdf), with hardware CXU core packages, software libraries, tests, and other collateral to come.

 It is a work in progress.
 We request your feedback.

 At present this is not a work product of a RISC-V International Working Group, Technical Committee, or subcommittee.
-Rather we share this work in the hope that it may motivate and inform a hypothetical _Composable Custom Extensions_ RISC-V Extension Working Group.
+Rather we share this work in the hope that it may motivate and inform two hypothetical RISC-V International Task Groups:
+1) ISA: CX-ISA TG: Composable Extensions (-Zicx); and
+2) non-ISA: CXU-LI TG: Composable Extension Unit Logic Interface.

 This work summarizes years of ongoing discussions and prototyping by (alphabetical order): Tim Ansell, Tim Callahan, Jan Gray, Karol Gugala,